The Lean Startup by Eric Ries is a worldwide bestseller on how to make your startup succeed and why a lot of them fail.

 Lean startup method comes from “lean manufacturing” concept of the Toyota Production System.
 The concept was developed by Taiichi Ohno and Shigeo Shingo.
 The culture of personal responsibility, high involvement rate of employees and use of ever growing knowledge allowed Toyota to continually perfect its manufacturing cycle.

 With “The Lean Startup” this concept migrates to the world of entrepreneurship.
 You shouldn’t evaluate your success based on ability to produce quality product.
 You should create a system that allows to receive feedback as quickly as possible, analyze it, make adjustments and perfect your product accordingly.

 It helps startups to avoid unnecessary losses (reduce churn rate), which can lead to shutdown.

 Plans, strategies, charismatic managers — nothing will help your startup thrive if you are unable to quickly identify what consumers and market need (often referenced as ‘finding a market fit’).

 Ries compares it to driving: pay attention to feedback, react, gain experience, learn to react quicker.
 Don’t forget the cycle: build, measure, learn.

 Idea № 4.
 The goal of startup is learning

 I don’t particularly agree with this idea since in GRIN tech sales and metrics as Return on Investment (ROI) are our religion.
 In bootstrapped business boringly generating revenue we trust.

-That’s how Eric Ries defines startup: a new company, that develops innovative products or services under conditions of total uncertainty.
+That’s how Eric Ries defines startup as “a human institution designed to create a new product or service under conditions of extreme uncertainty”.

 Following this definition you can say that “lean startup” method is applicable to any company — or its department — that works on innovations under conditions of uncertainty.

 - What is a product of startup?
 It is anything that presents value for consumers.

 - What are innovations?
 A lot of things: new tech, new methods of use, new business models, new markets and even new clients.

 Copying existing business is not a startup.
 Startup is defined by uncertainty and new frontiers.